-Lateral Offset: Any positive or negative distance that the branch can be moved sideways where it still intersects completely with the header pipe.
-If you want more offset so that the branch pipe wraps around the header pipe, use an Interference Joint.
+Lateral Offset: Any positive or negative distance that the branch can be moved sideways where it still intersects with the header pipe.
+If you want the offset branch pipe to wrap around the header pipe, use an Interference Joint.

 On Surface: The end of the branch pipe rests on the outside surface of the header pipe.
 An optional header template can be generated to create a hole through the header pipe based on the interior diameter of the branch pipe.

 On Inside Wall: The end of the branch pipe extends through a wall of the header pipe.
 The pipe is cut such that its end aligns with the inside surface of the header pipe such that no restriction of flow will occur inside the header pipe.

 Inside Header Pipe: The branch pipe extends all the way through the wall of the header pipe and ends at the centerline of the header pipe.
 No cut template is generated for the branch pipe.